SalK91/convex_optimization/docs/19_optimizationalgo.md

 ### 9.6.1 Penalty methods

-**Idea:** Turn constrained optimisation into unconstrained optimisation by adding a penalty for violating constraints.
+Turn constrained optimisation into unconstrained optimisation by adding a penalty for violating constraints.

 Suppose we want
 $$